 Non inverting amplifier with offset adjustment

-A lot of sensors do generate a nice little DC-voltage change, but do have some DC-offset on the output.
+A lot of sensors do generate a little DC-voltage change, but do have some DC-offset on the output.
 With the ADXL202 chip for example, the filtered output is “DC-change” (=AC) in reference to 2.5V.
 When the sensor is tilted to one side, the output will be 2V and tilted to the other side 3V.
 This means a maximum change of 1V.
 It would be better to have the output swing a big as possible – a higher resolution.
 In the circuit above, the amplification will be around 2,5 -3 times (around 10dB).
-With the potentiometer of 10k connected between the plus and minus power, the output DC-offset can be adjusted to zero.
+With the potentiometer connected between the plus and minus power, the output DC-offset can be adjusted to zero.